Progressive web app

+A progressive web application (PWA), or progressive web app, is a type of web app that can be installed on a device as a standalone application.
+PWAs are installed using the offline cache of the device's web browser.

+PWAs were introduced from 2016 as an alternative to native (device-specific) applications, with the advantage that they do not require separate bundling or distribution for different platforms.
+They can be used on a range of different systems, including desktop and mobile devices.
+Publishing the app to digital distribution systems, such as the Apple App Store, Google Play, or the Microsoft Store on Windows, is optional.

+Because a PWA is delivered in the form of a webpage or website built using common web technologies including HTML, CSS, JavaScript, and WebAssembly, it can work on any platform with a PWA-compatible browser.
+As of 2025, PWA features are supported to varying degrees by Google Chrome, Apple Safari, Brave, Firefox for Android, Microsoft Edge, and Firefox for Windows.

 History

 Predecessors

-At the launch of the iPhone in 2007, Steve Jobs announced that web apps (developed in HTML5 using AJAX architecture) would be the standard format for iPhone apps.
+At Apple's Worldwide Developers Conference in 2007, Steve Jobs announced that the iPhone would "run applications created with Web 2.0 Internet standards".
 No software development kit (SDK) was required, and the apps would be fully integrated into the device through the Safari browser engine.
-This model was later switched to the App Store, as a means of confounding jailbreakers and appeasing frustrated developers.
+This model was later switched to the App Store, as a means of appeasing frustrated developers.
 In October 2007 Jobs announced that an SDK would be launched the following year.
 As a result, although Apple continued to support web apps, the vast majority of iOS applications shifted toward the App Store.

 Beginning in the early 2010s dynamic web pages allowed web technologies to be used to create interactive web applications.
-Responsive web design, and the screen-size flexibility it provides, made PWA development more accessible.
+Responsive web design, and the screen-size flexibility it provides have made PWA development more accessible.
 Continued enhancements to HTML, CSS, and JavaScript allowed web applications to incorporate greater levels of interactivity, making native-like experiences possible on a website.

 In 2013, Mozilla released Firefox OS.
 It was intended to be an open-source operating system for running web apps as native apps on mobile devices.
 Firefox OS was based on the Gecko rendering engine with a user interface called Gaia, written in HTML5.
 The development of Firefox OS ended in 2016, and the project was completely discontinued in 2017, although a fork of Firefox OS was used as the basis of KaiOS, a feature phone platform.